yuan-fei/Coding/notes/Algorithm_notes_III_Math.md

 		* The density of prime numbers
 			* 􏰄prime number theory: lim<sub>n->∞</sub>(􏰄π(n)/nlnn) = 1, where 􏰄π(n) is number of primes less or equal to n
 			* Pick 1 number n and the probability of prime is 1/lnn
-		* Fermet theorem for pseudo-prime testing:
+		* Fermat theorem for pseudo-prime testing:
 			* if a<sup>n-1</sup> ≡ 1 (mod n), n could be
 				* a prime
 				* or a base-a pseudo-prime (composite)